agentx-cgn/Hannibal/README.md

 ### Features ###

-* a state machine to handle game phases like village, town, city, attack, defense, reconstruction, etc.
+* a **state machine** to handle game phases, like
+  village, town, city, attack, defense, reconstruction, etc.

-* a triple store to link features of the cultures,
+* a **triple store** to link features of the cultures, like
-  like who can gather fields, can a healer melee?
+  who can gather fields, can a healer melee?

-* a simple query language to retrieve information from the triple store
+* a **simple query language** to retrieve information from the triple store
   "food.grain GATHEREDBY WITH costs.metal = 0, costs.stone = 0, costs.wood = 0 SORT < costs.food"

-* a plugin system describing the behavior of groups of units
+* a **plugin system** describing the behavior of groups of units
   (grain-picker, hunter, warrior, guerrilla, miner, etc)

-* a domain specific language used for the plugins
+* a **domain specific language** used for the plugins
   to allow non programmer to define a group's behavior

-* an economy model with an order queue, a cost analyzer
+* an **economy model** with an order queue, a cost analyzer and
-  and a simple statistic module providing metrics based on resource flows.
+  a simple statistic module providing metrics based on resource flows.

-* a HTN PLanner to calculate economic development
+* a **HTN PLanner** to calculate economic development and
-  and attack strategies
+    attack strategies

 ### Try Out ###